 - must be a publication that allows letters to the editor or an opinion section

 - All entries must have been published or broadcast during the previous calendar year.
 Entries must be presented as they were first published or broadcast.
+Thus, submissions for 2022 must be as originally published or broadcast in 2021.

 - An entry submitted in an incorrect category will be disqualified.
 The judges are not able to re-classify incorrectly classified entries.